 Traditional Book Publishing

 Should we decide to publish your manuscript, we will ask you to sign a contract allowing us to do so.
-The contract will outline the rights we want to acquire.
-That might include only the printed version, printed and electronic version and/or local or international rights to print and pay your royalties–or perhaps other options.
+The contract will outline the rights we plan to acquire.
+That might include only the printed version, printed and electronic version and/or local or international rights to print and pay your royalties, or other options.

 In the traditional publishing model Lauric pays royalties based on book sales.
 We pay annually in January based on the previous 12 months of sales for which proceeds have been received at that time.
 The percentage we pay varies based on the book genre and method of publication.
 All terms will be outlined in your contract.